 Eligibility and Financial Support

 You are eligible to enrol if you have completed a Bachelor of Theology with a GPA of at least 2.0 overall and 2.8 in the designated field of study to be pursued in the Honours programme.
 All students wishing to enrol in the BTh (Hons) must have successfully completed at least 8cps in either Biblical Hebrew or New Testament Greek and at least 8cps of biblical language exegesis in their initial theology degree.
-International students who have undertaken their Bachelor of Theology degree soley in English in one of a set of prescribed countries or have been a resident in Australia with English being the language spoken at home and at work for ten or more years are not required to provide proof of English language proficiency.
+Overseas students who have undertaken their Bachelor of Theology degree soley in English in one of a set of prescribed countries or have been a resident in Australia with English being the language spoken at home and at work for ten or more years are not required to provide proof of English language proficiency.
 In all other cases a minimum IELTS result of 6.5 overall with a minimum of 6.5 in each subtest is required.

 The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy and Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
+As such, it is a recognized course for the purposes of Fee-Help, Austudy and Youth Allowance (provided you meet the government’s eligibility requirements), and for Overseas Students (ACT CRICOS provider number is 02650E).
 Current fee levels for units in the BTh (Hons) can be found here.